 Yonkers native Hector Santiago is going to change the world… one handshake at a time.
 That and become the Mayor by the time he is 35.
 Oh, and he also wants to do a TED Talk.

-Though we may have preconceived notions about someone based on their appearance, that can fall away when you’re shaking someone’s hand and the person on the receiving end becomes just a fellow human.
-A human you already have something in common with, the city you live or work in.
+Though we may have preconceived notions about someone based on their appearance, Santiago says that can fall away when you’re shaking someone’s hand, and the person on the receiving end becomes just a fellow human.
+A human you already have something in common with— the city you live or work in.

-Santiago found that there was no denying the number of weapons Yonkers’ stop and frisk policy takes off the streets.
+While Santiago found that there was no denying the number of weapons Yonkers stop and frisk policy takes off the streets, he still wanted to come up with a way to bridge the gap between police and community.
 So, he came up with Stop and Shake.